 Your lecturers and tutors

-When pursuing online studies, you can organise your learning day freely and flexibly, according to your individual needs.
+When pursuing distance learning, you can organise your learning day freely and flexibly, according to your individual needs.
 At the same time, you get full support – wherever you need it!
 Our teaching staff will help you with questions about the content of your courses, provide you with literature tips and accompany you step by step until you successfully complete your studies.

 This is the support we offer